space

 I wish my therapist was my mother.
 On some days when I look particularly unwell she says she wishes she could take me home and look after me.
 I totally understand that this can and will never happen and the therapy is always completely professional—no touching, no hugging etc. I know that I feel like this because my own childhood and relationship with my mother was lacking in many ways.
 But at the same time I desperately crave the closeness of a mother/daughter relationship with her.
 We’ve talked about it.
 I’ve written for hours about it.
 But I still can’t get rid of this enormous longing and pain.
 What am I missing here?

-Psychodynamic psychotherapy actually has two distinct, yet interrelated, aspects to it.
+With that as an introduction, let’s understand that psychodynamic psychotherapy actually has two distinct, yet interrelated, aspects to it.

 The first aspect is insight.
 That is, in order to achieve healing for the unconscious wounds that trouble you, it is necessary to look back into your past to recover any emotions that you have suppressed about past events.
 Then it will be necessary to understand how those emotions continue to live within you now, right in the present, as unconscious motivating forces for all your current experiences.
 (Because unconscious motivations “drive” your behavior, these unconscious motivations are technically called drives in psychoanalytic language.)